C – Definitions of Ailments

 – Chlamydia – Sexual transmitted, viruslike microorganism causing conjunctivitis, urethritis, and cervicitis.

 – Chlorophyll – The pigment responsible for the green color of plant tissues.
 It can be taken in supplement form as a source of magnesium and trace elements.
-The “green” matter in plants; used in nutrition to absorb toxins and as a vulnerary.
+The “green” matter in plants; used in to absorb toxins and as a vulnerary.

 – Chloroplast – Membrane-bound organelle that is the site of photosynthesis.